Kyrobi/Cynagen/Files/BLOD-wielders.md

 ![image](https://user-images.githubusercontent.com/20980266/77242334-5feb2300-6bcb-11ea-9a70-a08bbf1defc9.png)

-List of players who has obtained the Blinding Light of Destiny
+### List of players who have obtained the Blinding Light of Destiny

 ------------------------------------------------------------------------------------------------------------------------------------------